 Jesse has been hearing, smelling, and seeing things that other people aren't.
 He has also become paranoid that someone is following him.

-Jesse is experiencing amental health condition called psychosis,which affects around 100,000 people each year in the US.
+After consulting a mental health professional, Jesse was diagnosed with amental health condition called psychosis,which affects around 100,000 people each year in the US.

-Do you have a friend or know someone who may be showing signs of psychosis?
+Do you think you have a friend or know someone who may be showing signs of psychosis?

-Learn how to recognize the stages of psychosis to help remove the stigma and normalize conversations around mental health.
+Learn how to recognize the stages of psychosis to help reduce the stigma and normalize conversations around mental health.

 3 Stages of Psychosis: An Overview